 - Student Workshops bespoke to different ages and needs

 - Teacher and Staff Wellbeing workshops

 For learning to be effective and sustainable we need to consider the school and home environment and encourage the integration of new learning into all aspects of a child’s family and school life.

 The unique creative focus on learning and caring for our physical, mental, and emotional wellbeing through movement allows for greater engagement, expression, progression, and transformation for both adults and children.

 Skills for Life:

-Learning positive self-care tools educates and empowers young adults to proactively manage their physical and mental health, develop emotional intelligence and motivates their progress towards their goals and ambitions.
+Learning positive self-care tools educates and empowers children and young adults to proactively manage their physical and mental health, develop emotional intelligence, and encourages their progress towards personal goals and ambitions.

-We are constantly challenged by complexities and pressures associated to the fast-paced lifestyle that surrounds us.
-We are ‘switched on’ and accessible in a multitude of ways that places demands on our attention, time and health.
-There is increased need to learn practical skills to support our health, relationships and to manage overload, stress and anxiety.
+We are constantly challenged by complexities and pressures associated with the fast-paced lifestyle that surrounds us.
+We are ‘switched on’ and accessible in a multitude of ways that places demands on our attention, time, and health.
+There is an increased need to learn practical skills to support our health, relationships, to manage overload, stress, and anxiety.